geojeff/sproutcore-examples/apps/flot_oil_spills/README.md

 I cloned the flot-integration code, which is a full Sproutcore project with Buildfile.
 I got the flot-integration demo working.
 Then I copied flot-integration/frameworks/flot into the frameworks dir of sproutcore-examples.

+Although, with this example, the graph view does not call FlotView in the flot-integration package, a view with that functionality is created in place.

 Buildfile entries:
 ------------------